-I was fortunate to receive a review copy of Healthy Bread in Five Minutes a Day (HBin5) a day, but unfortunate in that it arrived on the first day of my diet.
-I looked though it longingly and was thrilled when I got the chapter on Gluten Free Breads.
-However, those recipes contained eggs and sugar, two things which I could not have.
-I did try to make them with egg-replacer and a bit of agave syrup, and while they were the best of the GF breads I tried, they just weren’t as good as they would be using the right ingredients.
+I was fortunate to receive a review copy of Healthy Bread in Five Minutes a Day (HBin5) a day but unfortunate in that it arrived on the first day of my diet.
+I looked through it longingly and was thrilled when I got the chapter on Gluten-Free Bread.
+However, those recipes contained eggs and sugar, two things that I could not have.
+I did try to make them with egg-replacer and a bit of agave syrup, and while they were the best of the GF bread I tried, they just weren’t as good as they would be using the right ingredients.
 I do intend to try some of the gluten-free recipes (now that I have all the special flours) as they were written, especially when I have family who are gluten-free visiting.

 I baked the loaf in these photos in a 8.5″ loaf pan because I wanted to use it for sandwich bread, but the dough works well as a free form oval loaf or round boule.
 It’s heavier and denser than the white ABin5, but it just feels so healthy when I eat it.
 As a big bonus, the bread seems to stay fresher longer and is still nice and soft inside, even after a few days.